kitled/demo-fasthtml-picocss/README.md

 ### Current status

 This is a side project, and summer is always busy for me (right now I'm redeploying my entire home+SOHO infra… good times… *not*).
 So sadly, no ETA for completion.
-I intend to use it for myself eventually, and this is just a naive 0..1 version, a static PoC for something much larger that has yet to fully take form in my head.
+I intend to use it for myself eventually, and this is just a naive alpha.

 > [!NOTE]
-> **Pre-release `v0.0.1-alpha` is a test version.**
->
 > It has *most* of the Pico CSS Docs reimplemented, but:
 >
 > - still misses critical information, (e.g., CSS variables)
 > - behaviors, (e.g., switching color templates)
 > - and FastHTML snippets.
-> - Parts of the code may be ugly.
+> - Parts of the code are ugly.

 ### Features